ibm-cloud-docs/Cloudant/documents/design_documents.md

 Using the `_view` filter, you can use an existing [map function](/docs/Cloudant?topic=Cloudant-views-mapreduce#a-simple-view) as the filter.

 The map function might emit output as the result of processing a specific document.
-When this occurs, the filter considers the document that is allowed and includes it in the list of documents that you changed.
+When this situation occurs, the filter considers the document that is allowed and includes it in the list of documents that you changed.

 See the following example application of the `_view` filter by using HTTP: